kenshoo/react-tree/packages/core/README.md

 Each header receives the following props:

+`getStyles` - Gets relevant styles

+`styles` - Enables using customized styles

 `children` - All items

-`height` - The height of the items list

 <br/>

 **Item**

-Use the `itemRenderer` to replace the default component.
+Use the `itemRenderer` to replace the default component

 Each header receives the following props:

+`getStyles` - Gets relevant styles

+`styles` - Enables using customized styles

 `searchTerm` - Holds the searched value

-`item` - Represents an item from the given structure.
+`item` - Represents an item from the given structure

 `onClick` - Is called when clicking on an item

-`forwardIconRenderer` - Use the `forwardIconRenderer` to replace the default forward icon component.
+`forwardIconRenderer` - Use the `forwardIconRenderer` to replace the default forward icon component

 `selectedItem` - Represents the current selected item.
-Is relevant when markSelectedItem = true.
+Is relevant when markSelectedItem = true

 <br/>